lpaolini/Striptease/README.md

 - to simplify the development of visual effects to be rendered on LED strips by providing useful abstractions
 - to provide runtime support for rendering effects on multiple strips, controlling the transitions and adjusting parameters in real time

-Using an infrared remote (more or less anything can be used), the following action can be performed:

-- stop (fade out to black all strips)
-- sequential (start in timed/sequential mode)
-- shuffle (start in timed/random mode)
-- play (start in timed mode, either sequential or random depending on what is currently set)
-- pause (start in manual mode)
-- next (manually select next effect)
-- previuos (manually select previous effect)
-- select (start effect by number)
-- reset (reset current effect)
-- increase brightness
-- decrease brightness
-- change effect parameter (usually speed) with virtual slider
-- toggle input (line in or mic) with virtual slider and peak meter
-- change effect duration time with virtual slider

 # Credits

 This work has been heavlily inspired by the excellent projects published on the [Cine-Lights](https://www.youtube.com/channel/UCOG6Bi2kvpDa1c8gHWZI5CQ) YouTube channel.